Forwarding Information to Splunk using ThreatLocker Detect

 To set up a ThreatLocker Detect policy to forward information to Splunk, you'll first need to set up an HTTP Event Collector within Splunk.
 If you need assistance creating the event collector, see Splunk's how-to video below:

-Once you set up an HTTP Event Collector, you can create a ThreatLocker Detect policy to send data via a REST API call to Splunk.
+Once you set up an HTTP Event Collector, you can create a ThreatLocker Detect policy (or a Cloud Detect policy) to send data via a REST API call to Splunk.
 In the following example, we'll set up a ThreatLocker Detect policy to log any Deny (Option to Request) into Splunk.

-Under policy conditions, select 'Policy Action'.
-Since we want to send logs for any deny but only if the user can request access, we'll select the Matches operator and 'Deny (Option to Request)' value.
+In the ‘Policy Conditions’ section, navigate to the dropdown menu labeled ‘If ALL Conditions Are True’.
+Select ‘Policy Action’ from this menu.
+Since we are wanting to send logs for any deny ONLY if the user can request access, we will select the ‘Matches’ operator and ‘Deny (Option to Request)’ value.

 Once you've selected your action, you'll need to fill in the following information: